Rubis-class submarine: Proposed Canada class

 Neither design met the Canadian Statement of Requirement (SOR), the initial Rubis design being deemed noisy underwater and slow.
 It also came with the caveat that the first 4–5 submarines would have to be built in France.
 However, unlike the British Trafalgar class, the Rubis design did not require United States permission to transfer the nuclear propulsion technology, as the Americans were certain to invoke their veto of the sale to Canada.
 The French brought back a revision to their design baptized Canadian AMETHYSTE, underlining the fact that the proposal was for the new standard carried by the fifth French submarine of the series, Améthyste, a standard the previous four boats would also soon be upgraded to in order to solve the issues plaguing the original design, notably the noisiness.
 The French also added an "ice pick" so the submarine could operate under ice and were developing a modification for their torpedo tubes which were too short to use the Mark 48 torpedoes.
-The purchase was finally abandoned in April 1989 due to opposition to nuclear submarines, American opposition to the program and high costs, particularly with the end of the Cold War.
+The purchase was finally abandoned in April 1989 due to internal political opposition to nuclear submarines, American opposition to the program and high costs.
+The end of the Cold War, sometimes cited as a reason for the cancellation, only started to become fully apparent several months later with the fall of the Berlin Wall.